 </VirtualHost>

-Save and exit the file, then restart Apache for the changes to take effect:
+Save and exit the file and then restart Apache to apply the changes:

 After restarting Apache, you can test the application by viewing it in a browser.
-You should see the following message from the test file you created earlier:
+You should see the following message from the previously created test file:

 Hello World!
 Node.js is working correctly.